 St. Johns County was recently voted one of the best places to live in the United States.
 With that in mind, moving to a community such as Beacon Lake in St. Johns County could be just the kind of change you’re looking for.

 From location and affordability to local culture, here are the top perks of living in St. Johns County, Florida.

 While golf carts are permitted for use throughout the community, Beacon Lake is not an official golf-cart community.
 All golf carts are expected to adhere by traditional road traffic rules and are not permitted on trails, sidewalks or community greenery.

 Home sales are underway at Beacon Lake!
-Stop in and tour five beautiful models presented by Dream Finders Homes and Mattamy Homes.
+Stop in and tour five beautiful models presented by Dream Finders Homes.
 Builder’s models are open 7 days a week.
 Additional models presented by Toll Brothers to open this Fall.
 Contact each builder directly for information about available models and lots.

 Only carefully selected, exclusive builders may build in Beacon Lake.
 Consult the site plan to see which builders are designated for the home site you’re interested in.

-Contact the Dream Finders Homes, Mattamy Homes, or Toll Brothers sales representatives directly for questions related to homes and pricing.
+Contact the Dream Finders Homes or Toll Brothers sales representatives directly for questions related to homes and pricing.

 The Lake House opened to residents in February 2019.
 Join our VIP List for regular project updates.